Morkiexyz/Morkie/README.md

 ### Prerequisites

-- Node.js
-- Yarn or npm
-- A wallet with [specify blockchain, e.g., Ethereum] support (e.g., MetaMask)
+- A wallet with Ethereum support (e.g., MetaMask)

 ### How we call the Smart Contract